kestra-io/docs/docs/concepts/flows.md

 ## Inputs

 [Inputs](../developer-guide/inputs) are parameters sent to a flow at execution time.
-It can be anything (string, int, file, ...) that will be sent when the execution is created.
-The flow must define possible inputs, and mandatory ones are enforced before the creation of the execution.
+It can be anything, for example, a string, integer, file, etc. The flow must define any possible inputs before its execution.

 ## Revision

 Changing the source of a flow will produce a new revision for the flow.
 The revision is a simple incremental number that will be updated after you save any changes to the flow.

 Internally, Kestra will track and manage all the revisions of the flow.
-Think of it as version control for your Ffows.
+Think of it as version control for your flows.

 ## Listeners